What is a Manicurist or Pedicurist?

 - Nail Technician

-There were about 126,300 jobs for Manicurist or Pedicurist in 2016 (in the United States).
+In the United States, there were 126,300 jobs for Manicurist or Pedicurist in 2016.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,700 new jobs for Manicurist or Pedicurist by 2026.
-Due to new job openings and attrition, there will be an average of 16,600 job openings in this field each year.
+There will be an estimated 16,600 positions for Manicurist or Pedicurist per year.

 The states with the most job growth for Manicurist or Pedicurist are Washington, New Jersey, and Tennessee.
 Watch out if you plan on working in Kansas, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.